-As in the case of acceleration, using traction enhancing products will give you better braking capacity on packed snow or ice but will have no noticeable effect on soft snow.
+As in the case of acceleration, using studs on the track will give you better braking capacity on packed snow or ice but will have no noticeable effect on soft snow.
 Braking may thus vary suddenly under certain conditions.
 Be sure to use restraint in braking to keep from blocking the track in order to avoid surprises that could lead to a loss of control.